OctoTools: An Agentic Framework with Extensible Tools for Complex Reasoning: Experimental Details

 \subsection{Benchmark Datasets}

 Here, we report further details of each of the 16 benchmark we used in this study.
 Unless specified otherwise, a validation set of 100 examples and a test set of 200 examples were sampled from each dataset.
 No additional preprocessing was performed for open-ended questions.
 For multiple choice questions, choices were enumerated using capital letters and each concatenated to the question following a new line character.
-Any subsetting of the original datasets are also described below.